oac-tree/oac-tree/doc/coreinstructions.rst

    * - inputVar
      - StringType
      - yes
-     - Name of the input variable containing the information to be added to the new member
+     - Name of the input variable or field thereof containing the information to be added as a new element
    * - outputVar
      - StringType
      - yes
-     - Name of the output variable that will hold the new member
+     - Name of the output variable or field thereof that will receive a new element

 **Example**

-This example showcases how the AddElement instruction can be used to add variable var1 "a" to workspace array variable "var2".
+This example showcases how the AddElement instruction can be used to add variable var1 "a" to the workspace array variable "var2".

 .. code-block:: xml